+What is a life estate deed?
 The short answer is a life estate deed separates ownership of real property between two different parties.
 Often, but not always, the parties are the parents or one parent, and a child or more than one child, and sometimes grandchildren.
-One party gets life time use of the property and the other receives the property...Read more
+One party gets life time use of the property and...Read more

 Tag Archives: Lady Bird Deeds

 - Tag Archives: "Lady Bird Deeds"

 - My Mom’s power of attorney was prepared some years ago in another state.
 When I took a copy to her local bank it was refused.
 Among other things I was told it was outdated.
 Does Mom need to have a new one prepared?

 - I am confused is there more than one kind of probate in South Carolina.

 After a recent cut in work hours, I’ve been thinking of changing directions, retiring in my early 60’s and starting my own business.
 I see you also advise small businesses....